 Throughout the 1980’s and 90’s Ragin Cajun gained a reputation for having high quality Cajun Cuisine and the best Boiled Crawfish in the city.
 Frank and Luke Sr. turned the Ragin’ Cajun into a well-known Cajun institution.
 Customers have been known to drive 100 plus miles to enjoy the exceptional taste of our spicy crawfish.

 In the year 2000 Luke Sr. and Frank teamed up with Mandola’s sons Luke Jr. and Dominic to expand the Ragin Cajun concept.
 In May of the same year Ragin Cajun opened another location on the west side of Houston, on Westheimer Road in Woodlake Square.
 The new location offered an 80 ft. oyster bar and New Orleans-style patio.
-Two years later Ragin Cajun in the Downtown Tunnel opened its doors to Houston’s business professionals working in the downtown area, expanded in 2004 to the suburbs of Sugar Land, TX and yet again in 2014 to The Woodlands, TX.
+Two years later Ragin Cajun in the Downtown Tunnel opened its doors to Houston’s business professionals working in the downtown area, expanded in 2004 to the suburbs of Sugar Land, TX.

 The Ragin’ Cajun is now a very recognized name around both Texas and the United States.
 It has been featured in People magazine, on NBC Dateline, the Food Network, and other various television and radio shows.
 In 2007, Frank Messina retired to Lake Arthur, LA., where he still resides to this day, enjoying the sweet Cajun lifestyle.
 Luke Sr. and son Dominic carry on the Ragin’ Cajun name and rich family tradition of spreading love to Houston through their food.